How to get a puppy to sleep through the night: 5 tips from a vet

 When bedtime rolls around and you’re tired, it can be tempting to chase your puppy around until you catch them and then toss them hurriedly in their crate.
 Unfortunately, this can have negative effects!
 If this becomes your daily bedtime routine, your puppy will quickly learn to resent bedtime and may be less willing to enter the crate or go to sleep.

-Instead, help your puppy develop a positive relationship with the crate.
-When it’s time for your puppy to go to the crate at night, place several small treats inside and a favorite (safe, indestructible) toy in the crate.
+Positive reinforcement for dogs is super important so try to help your puppy develop a positive relationship with the crate.
+When it’s time for your puppy to go to the crate at night, place several small dog treats inside and a favorite (safe, indestructible) toy in the crate.
 Encourage your puppy to enter the crate on their own, with lots of praise and rewards.
 This will help your puppy develop a positive association with the crate, instead of a negative association.

 Avoid using your puppy’s crate as a punishment.
 While there may be times that you need to confine your puppy for safety, using a crate as punishment or when you are angry may make them reluctant to enter their crate at bedtime.